remer567/site/README.md

 # Web form of authentication and registration

 Web application with Ajax can send data to and retrieve from a server using JSON format data to register and authorize users.
-The project uses an associative array to store new users (temporary solution).
+The project uses an associative array to store new users (temporary solution), n which one user is added by default (e-mail: admin@site.com password: admin).

 Technologies used: